Printable version of Fact sheet (PDF 384 KB)

 - initial recommendation concerning immunisation, nutrition, vitamin supplementation and medications;

 - consideration of referrals to allied health professionals, approved professionals and/or specialist clinics to address issues of torture and trauma; and

 - consideration of contraception advice and review of pap smear/sexually transmitted disease screening.

-Not all refugees arrive in Australia with medical records.
+Most refugees arrive in Australia with medical records.
 For those who have, it may be useful to obtain a copy, such as those of previous health assessments that may have been undertaken pre-departure.
-For example, some refugees may receive some form of medical records prior to their flight to Australia if their pre-departure health assessment found any health problems, or they had received treatment, or they had signed a “health undertaking” document at the time of the visa grant.

 - Subclass 200 (Refugee) visa

 - Subclass 202 (Global Special Humanitarian) visa

 A humanitarian entrant should be able to provide proof of their visa status and date of arrival or residence (date of visa granted) by one of the following documents: